ESW-RMS/LoRa2019/README.md

 3.4 Plug in the power cord.

 At this point the Raspberry Pi bootup screen should be visible on the monitor.

+Fyi, Pi password is "raspberry"

 ## 4. Setup ESW Code